Arinono/wuxia2kindle/readme.md

 The main issue I had with Wuxia it that I can only read on the web or with the iOS app.
-The iOS app is great, but I want to use the kindle as it's the perfect size between my iPhone and iPadPro.
+The iOS app is great, but I want to use the kindle as it's the perfect size between my iPhone and iPad Pro.
 Plus the e-ink screen is much better.

-So this is how I came to start this small project.
+So this is how I started this small project.

 ## notes

 For now, it's 'Wuxia' to 'Kindle' because this is the only usecase I have.
-It's not impossible that I extend to features and integrations in the future.
+It's not impossible that I extend the features and integrations in the future.

 ## structure